The Singleton

 ---

 Irvine, on a Monday morning in April, was not a city you walked through.
 The grid had been designed in the 1970s for cars and re-designed in the 2020s for autonomous deliveries; the sidewalks existed primarily for landscaping crews.
 Jeff was the only pedestrian on Jamboree Road for half a mile.
-Several drivers, gliding past in their hands-free sedans, glanced at him with the slow incomprehension of suburban witnesses.
+Drivers glided past in hands-free sedans and gave him the slow incomprehension of suburban witnesses.
 He had not packed for walking.
 His shoes were dress shoes.
 His shirt was already wet at the back.

 *PAYMENT DECLINED — INSTRUMENT FLAGGED.*

-Jeff tapped his Apple Pay watch.
-He had left it in the car.
+Jeff tapped his watch.
+It was in the car.
 He tapped his phone.
-He had left it in the car.
-He produced a credit card from his wallet — the only physical credit card he carried, kept in case of card-network outages — and the terminal scanned it, beeped, and returned the same message in a slightly different font.
+It was in the car.
+He produced a physical credit card from his wallet — the only one he carried, kept in case of card-network outages — and the terminal scanned it, beeped, and returned the same message in a slightly different font.

 "Apparently."